Gary R. Spivack, MD

 Arlington and Chantilly Offices

-Kasie M. Cassell is a Board-certified Women’s Health Nurse Practitioner (WHNP) by the National Certification Corporation.
-She is also a Psychiatric Mental Health Nurse Practitioner.
+Kasie M. Cassell is a dual licensed board-certified Women’s Health Nurse Practitioner (WHNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP).
 She has been with Columbia Associates in Psychiatry since 2011.
 Over the past 14 years Kasie has worked as a Registered Nurse (RN) and/or Nurse Practitioner (NP) in multiple areas of nursing as well as pioneering and developing the Transcranial Magnetic Stimulation Program for the treatment of depression in our outpatient practice.

 After graduating from Penn State University in 2004 with her Bachelor of Science in Nursing (BSN), Kasie went on the join the United States Air Force where she served 4 years as an Active Duty RN and Captain at the United States Air Force Academy.
 After separating from active duty, in 2012, Kasie received her Master of Science in Nursing (MSN) with a concentration in Nursing Education at George Mason University.
 She then continued her education by attending the University of Colorado Denver where she received her Women’s Health Nurse Practitioner Post Master’s Certificate in 2014.
 Kasie also completed her Psychiatric Mental Health Nurse Practitioner Post Master’s Certificate in 2018 at Drexel University.